-This page explains how you can find help from a solicitor.
+This section explains how you can find legal help from a solicitor or elsewhere.
 It tells you about when you might get help to pay for this.
+This information is for anyone affected by mental illness who needs legal advice.

-- You may need a solicitor if you have a mental illness and need help for a mental health tribunal, at the police station or at court.
+- You may need a solicitor if you have a mental illness and need help for a mental health tribunal, at the police station or at court, for example.

-- Solicitors are experts in certain areas of law.
-For example, some deal only with criminal cases and others deal with helping people to buy houses.
+- Different solicitors are experts in different areas of law.
+For example, some deal only with criminal cases and others deal with helping people to buy and sell houses.

-- You are entitled to free legal advice if you are under arrest at a police station, or if you appeal against detention under the Mental Health Act 1983.
+- You are entitled to free legal advice if you are under arrest at a police station, or if you appeal against detention under the Mental Health Act.

 - You can use the Law Society website to help you find a solicitor.